maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module05.md

 <div class="objectivePanel">
   <ul>
     <li> Group assignment: Test the design rules for your 3D printer(s). </li>
-    <li> design and 3D print an object (small, few cm3, limited by printer time)
+    <li> Design and 3D print an object (small, few cm3, limited by printer time)
          that could not be made subtractively. </li>
     <li>  3D scan an object (and optionally print it).</li>
   </ul>